Sami-21/pet-shop-ui/README.md

 This application is connected to the existing PetShop API test demo and fetch all the necessary data from it's endpoints.

-You are required to write a VueJS application based on the User Stories and Technical requirements presented in this document.

 This project was created using the following technologies and tools:
 - [VueJS framework](https://vuejs.org)
 - [Vuetify UI library](https://vuetifyjs.com/en/)